evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 getAge({ name: 'Sarah', age: 'unk' }) .chain(fromNumber)
   .chain(protectedAdd10)
-//=> Err "unk is not a valid value"
+//=> Err "the value given is not valid"

 getAge({ name: 'Sarah' })
 //=> Err "age does not exist on the object given"